How Do I Get a Background Check in Vermont?

 Users simply need to know where to look.

-And although the manual method will require some time and effort, using a 7 day free trial background check can cut through the wait times and how much a background check costs.
+And although the manual method will require some time and effort, using a 7-day free trial background screening can cut through the wait times and how much a background check costs.

 Use this guide to access public information about yourself, or anyone in the state of Vermont.

-There are different ways to conduct a free background check in the state of Vermont, learn how to check recent arrests, and access bankruptcy and divorce records…or any other public records needed.
+There are different ways to conduct a free background check in the state of Vermont, learn how to verify recent arrests, and access bankruptcy and divorce records…or any other public records needed.

 In this state, criminal records are public — the Vermont Freedom of Information Act13 provides any individual who wishes to know a person’s criminal history the ability to access these records through the police department or sheriff’s office.